 Okay, maybe that’s a slight exaggeration, but things do get costlier at university.
-Transport fares are expensive (with concession passes double the cost), textbooks even more so, and socialising needs spending.
-If your wallet is calling for help, we present you 4 ways to help you cut down on expenses and still live out some of the most exciting years of your life.
+Transport fares are expensive (with concession passes double the cost), textbooks are even more so, and socialising needs spending.
+If your wallet is calling for help, we present you with four ways to help you cut down on expenses and still live out some of the most exciting years of your life.

 1. Exercise your (student card) privileges

 Been flashing your matric cards only at cinemas or bubble tea outlets?
 If so, you’ve been missing out: most universities have full-fledged student privilege card schemes, with various deals painstakingly sourced by their various student committees.
 Detailed lists of what you’re entitled to (ranging from discounts in F&B to dental consultations) can be easily found via a quick google search or through updates sent to your school email.
 These discounts are often timed and will get replaced by others, so make it a habit to check what’s on offer every semester on the various websites (NTUPerks, NUStyle, etc).

 So go on, flash your (student) card like a boss!
 Do note, also that most schools have alumni card privilege schemes as well.

 Credit cards have long been avoided by students and for good reason.
 The increase in freedom that university brings and the easy access to cash a credit card gives can become a deadly combination, if not managed responsibly.

 That said, credit cards do bring with them many perks and reward schemes that will help you save on expenses.
 For those unwilling to commit to a full-fledged credit card, try the ones created for students in mind.
 These reduce the risk of overspending and bad credit scores (which would affect future loans) while affording you the privileges relevant to a student lifestyle.